magomimmo/modern-cljs/doc/tutorial-16.md

-In the [previous tutorial][1] we already arranged the `test` directory to host `cljs` code by creating the `test/cljs` directory, which now we have to add the `:source-paths` section of each build as follows:
+In the [previous tutorial][1] we already arranged the `test` directory to host `cljs` code by creating the `test/cljs` directory, which now we have to add to the `:source-paths` section of each build as
+follows:

 ```clj
 (defproject modern-cljs "0.1.0-SNAPSHOT"